Fibre To The Home (FTTH)

 Note: Squirrel Internet offers the same upload and download speed which is currently 150 Mb/s for the cheapest package; so for uploads it could be faster than BT.

-If you move from BT there is a danger you could lose your btinternet.com email address.
-BT say when you are moving you can now ask to keep your email address in which case your email would be converted to a free Basic account.
+If you move from BT there is a possibility you could lose your btinternet.com email address.
+BT say when you are moving you can now ask to keep your email address in which case your email would be converted to a free Basic account 60 days after leaving BT.
 This could mean the option to download emails to a client on your device is lost, in which case you might have to log on to the bt.com website using a web browser to view your emails.

 Note: on the settings menu of your BT email account there is an option to auto-forward emails to another email address; this could prove useful if you were to set up a new email address such as Outlook or Gmail for use with a different fibre provider.